German invasion of the Netherlands: Royal Netherlands Army

-Dutch Air Forces
+Dutch air forces

 The Dutch air force, which was not an independent arm of the Dutch armed forces, but part of the Army, on 10 May operated a fleet of 155 aircraft: 28 Fokker G.1 twin-engine destroyers; 31 Fokker D.XXI and seven Fokker D.XVII fighters; ten twin-engined Fokker T.V, fifteen Fokker C.X and 35 Fokker C.V light bombers, twelve Douglas DB-8 dive bombers (used as fighters) and seventeen Koolhoven FK-51 reconnaissance aircraft—thus 74 of the 155 aircraft were biplanes.
 Of these aircraft 125 were operational.
 Of the remainder the air force school used three Fokker D.XXI, six Fokker D.XVII, a single Fokker G.I, a single Fokker T.V and seven Fokker C.V, along with several training aeroplanes.
 Another forty operational aircraft served with the Marineluchtvaartdienst (naval air service) along with about an equal number of reserve and training craft.
 The production potential of the Dutch military aircraft industry, consisting of Fokker and Koolhoven, was not fully exploited due to budget limitations.

 Training and readiness

 Not only was the Royal Netherlands Army poorly equipped, it was also poorly trained.
-There had especially been little experience gained in the handling of larger units above the battalion level.
+A particular problem was the absence of experience gained in the handling of larger units above the battalion level.
 From 1932 until 1936, the Dutch Army did not hold summer field manoeuvres in order to conserve military funding.
-Also, the individual soldier lacked many necessary skills.
+Adding to this shortcoming, the individual soldier lacked many necessary skills.
 Before the war only a minority of young men eligible to serve in the military had actually been conscripted.
 Until 1938, those who were enlisted only served for 24 weeks, just enough to receive basic infantry training.
 That same year, service time was increased to eleven months.
-The low quality of conscripts was not compensated by a large body of professional military personnel.
+The low quality of conscripts was not compensated for by the presence of a large body of professional military personnel.
 In 1940, there were only 1206 professional officers present.
-It had been hoped that when war threatened, these deficiencies could be quickly remedied but following the mobilisation of all Dutch forces on 28 August 1939 (bringing Army strength to about 280,000 men) readiness only slowly improved: most available time was spent constructing defences.
+It had been hoped that when war threatened, these deficiencies could be quickly remedied, but following the mobilisation of all Dutch forces on 28 August 1939 (bringing Army strength to about 280,000 men) readiness only slowly improved: most available time for improving training was spent constructing defences.
 During this period, munition shortages limited live fire training, while unit cohesion remained low.
 By its own standards the Dutch Army in May 1940 was unfit for battle.
 It was incapable of staging an offensive, even at division level, while executing manoeuvre warfare was far beyond its capacities.

 German generals and tacticians (along with Hitler himself) had an equally low opinion of the Dutch military and expected that the core region of Holland proper could be conquered in about three to five days.